 |

-Many churches throughout the area also support us with regular collections, ask at yours if they have a collection point,
+Many churches throughout the area also support us with regular collections,

 Other donations

+To keep up with the increase in demand we have to purchase food in order to supplement food donations.
 Details of how to make cash donations can be found here.

 West Northumberland Foodbank is a Charitable Incorporated Organisation (CIO)